conda/conda/docs/source/user-guide/tasks/manage-environments.rst

       proceed ([y]/n)?

   This creates the myenv environment in ``/envs/``.
-This environment uses the same version of Python that you are currently using because you did not specify a version.
+Note that by default this env will not have Python installed in it.

 3. To create an environment with a specific version of Python: